 - Photocopy of Driver's License submitted to ESC of Central Ohio Center for Student Services.
 Please do not fax a photocopy to the office. - The passage of a medical evaluation submitted to ESC of Central Ohio Center for Student Services.
-This evaluation is offered at no cost to the employee prior to the start of school. - Van Driver Re-Certification In-Service for those who already have completed van driver training. - Provide evidence they do not have any of the three disqualifying standards listed above.
+This evaluation is offered at no cost to the employee prior to the start of school. - Van Driver Re-Certification In-Service for those who already have completed van driver training.
+(I believe this is the Public School Works online training should this say Public School Works?) - Provide evidence they do not have any of the three disqualifying standards listed above.